Generic Name: daptomycin

 Warnings and Precautions

 Anaphylaxis/hypersensitivity reactions have been reported with the use of antibacterial agents, including Cubicin, and may be life-threatening.
-If an allergic reaction to Cubicin occurs, discontinue the drug and institute appropriate therapy [see Adverse Reactions (6.2)].
+If an allergic reaction to Cubicin RF occurs, discontinue the drug and institute appropriate therapy [see Adverse Reactions (6.2)].

 Myopathy and Rhabdomyolysis